Remillard/VHDL-Mode/README.md

 * `vhdl-user` : *String* : Fills in the username portion of the header template.
 * `vhdl-company` : *String* : Fills in the company name portion of the header template.
 * `vhdl-project-name` : *String* : Fills in the project name portion of the header template.
+This one is a good candidate for customizing in the `sublime-project` file!
 * `vhdl-platform` : *String* : Fills in the platform or part number portion of the header template.
 * `vhdl-standard` : *String* : Fills in the coding standard portion of the header template.
 * `vhdl-modified-time-string` : *String* : Represents the string that will be searched for when the file is saved.
 If this is found, that line is replaced with a string comprising of this pattern, plus the current time.
 This is also used in the header creation to make sure that header template insertion injects the correct string.